mutius-me/U-Net-Convolutional-Neural-Network-Music-Denoising/dataset/raw/README.md

 # README: raw

 This directory contains the original, unedited sample libraries imported for this project (namely, from the **Philharmonia Sound Sample Library**.
-It also contains noise samples from the